springernature/frontend-toolkits/toolkits/global/packages/global-corporate-footer/README.md

 See an example implementation in the [`demo` folder](https://github.com/springernature/frontend-toolkits/tree/master/toolkits/global/packages/global-corporate-footer/demo).

-For One Trust, the generated HTML of the Your privacy choices/Manage cookies interactive element looks like this:
+For One Trust, the generated HTML of the "Your privacy choices/Manage cookies" interactive element looks like this:

 ```html
 <button onclick="Optanon.ToggleInfoDisplay()" class="c-corporate-footer__link">Your privacy choices/Manage cookies</button>